TheBeav01/Aluca-the-Discord-bot/README.md

 # Personal-fun-stuff
-Just things I make in my spare time (if ever)
+Just things I make in my spare time.
+No school projects or anything ^^